hyun-woo-oh/DL-Sort-Generator/README.md

 =======================
 This repository contains the configurable dual-layer sorter (DL-Sort) RTL generator written in Chisel.

-This work is proposed in the paper entitled "**DL-Sort: A Hybrid Approach to Scalable Hardware-Accelerated Fully-Streaming Sorting**", which will be presented at the *International Symposium on Circuits and Systems 2024* (**ISCAS 2024**).
+This work is proposed in the paper ["**DL-Sort: A Hybrid Approach to Scalable Hardware-Accelerated Fully-Streaming Sorting**"](https://ieeexplore.ieee.org/document/10472626), which was presented at the International Symposium on Circuits and Systems 2024 (**ISCAS 2024**).

 Our paper has been invited to **IEEE Transactions on Circuits and Systems II: Express Briefs** Special Issue on ISCAS 2024!
-If you intend to use our hardware sorter in your research, please kindly cite this paper using the text below.
+If you intend to use our hardware sorter in your research, please cite this paper using the text below.

 ``` Plain Text
 H. W. Oh, J. Park and S. E. Lee, "DL-Sort: A Hybrid Approach to Scalable Hardware-Accelerated Fully-Streaming Sorting," in IEEE Transactions on Circuits and Systems II: Express Briefs, doi: 10.1109/TCSII.2024.3377255.